Tropical Interior Design and Home Decor

 Being a San Diego interior design firm, a lot of our clients enjoy a coastal design look for their home, but some want a more tropical interior design enhancement that reflects our sunny beach environment.
 The trick is to do it subtly so you get hints of this style without feeling like you are sitting at a Tiki bar in Polynesia.

 Grasscloth wallpaper is a great way to introduce texture and that tropical feel to a room.
 We used this for a client recently in combination with wood paneling.
 The wood provided warmth while the grasscloth gave the space the relaxed “resort” vibe that the client wanted.

 Some designers such as Tommy Bahama and Ralph Lauren incorporate entire furniture collections that fit with a tropical style.
 These are beautiful pieces but I suggest avoiding an entire room filled with them so you don’t feel like you’ve living in an ad.
 It also limits your flexibility in updating your décor as you move forward.
 Instead, select key items – perhaps a few carved wood pieces with the palm or pineapple motif – and fill in with less thematic selections.

-You can also accomplish tropical flair through simple accessories.
+You can also accomplish tropical interior design flair through simple accessories.
 Fill an apothecary jar with seashells or sand dollars, for example, and place it in your foyer.
 Or position a piece of coral or driftwood on a stack of coffee table books in your living room.
 Side tables in woven wicker and durable sisal rugs are other ways to suggest the tropics without overdoing it.

 Window treatments can also be designed to bring the tropics home.
 Gauzy white billowing drapes always make me think of beach living, for example.
 Shutters are another popular application – think Florida Keys and island plantation houses, and you can envision how these can supplement that tropical ambiance.